-After over six years with the Strategy Center, Emma Halas-O’Connor is departing for law school.
+After over six years with Prevent Harm and the Environmental Health Strategy Center, Emma Halas-O’Connor is departing for law school.
 She will be sorely missed, but she’s leaving on a high note: In her last weeks here, the Maine Legislature voted to override the Governor’s veto of LD 454, our bill to expand outreach and education around arsenic exposure through well water, and turned that important bill into law.

 In this blog post, Emma looks back on the long journey that led to this victory for safe drinking water for all Maine families.

 * * *

 After two years of campaigning, we’ve scored the first victory for protecting Mainers from arsenic in well water: we passed LD 454, “An Act to Ensure Safe Drinking Water for All Maine Families.”

 Because of this law, more Mainers will learn about the risks of arsenic in their water, and understand how important it is to get it tested.
 The law will generate at least $52,840 per year for a newly-established Safe Drinking Water Fund, which the Maine Center for Disease Control (CDC) will use to raise awareness about the importance of testing well water, as well as provide funds for well water testing for families who cannot afford it.